sentaochen/Joint-Distribution-Weighted-Alignment/README.md

 <img src="JDWA.png" width="80%">

-This repository provides the Pytorch code for the work "Joint Distribution Weighted Alignment for Multi-Source Domain Adaptation via Kernel Relative Entropy Estimation" published in IEEE Transactions on Multimedia, 2025.
+This repository provides the PyTorch code for the work "Joint Distribution Weighted Alignment for Multi-Source Domain Adaptation via Kernel Relative Entropy Estimation" published in IEEE Transactions on Multimedia, 2025.
 The code is a simple demonstration and can be run on a vanilla computer with the Jupyter Notebook installed.
 The video for introducing this work will be available soon.

 Briefly speaking, this work proposes a Joint Distribution Weighted Alignment (JDWA) approach to align a weighted joint source distribution to the joint target distribution under the relative entropy, such that the multi-source domain adaptation problem can be transformed into the familiar semi-supervised learning problem.
 Since the relative entropy is unknown in practice, this work also develops a Kernel Relative Entropy Estimation (KREE) method to estimate the relative entropy from data.
 Fig. 1 illustrates the main idea of this work.